canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-a-splash-screen.md

 ![Ubuntu Core vendor splash screen,  50%](https://assets.ubuntu.com/v1/3410143e-core-splash_02.png)

-A PNG-formatted vendor logo, or any other PNG-formatted image, can be placed within a new `/splash` directory in the root of the [Gadget snap](/reference/gadget-snap-format).
+A PNG-formatted vendor logo, or any other PNG-formatted image, can be placed within a new `/splash` directory in the root of the {ref}`Gadget snap <reference-gadget-snap-format>`.
 The image file must be called `vendor-logo.png`:

 ```yaml
 .